wg-osr/walkerga.github.io/class/fi_ogre.md

 For each inventory slot you have taken by fat, increase your maximum HP by 1.
 When in town between adventures, each [Treasure](/2020/11/10/extra-rules#treasures) spent carousing can give you more fat if you want.

 ## Belly
 You can eat any object bigger than a chicken and softer than metal as a ration.
-If you dont eat the equivalent of two rations per day, you lose 1 layer of fat.
+If you don't eat the equivalent of two rations per day, you lose 1 layer of fat.

 ## Smash
 You can replace your melee damage rolls with the number of inventory slots you have taken by fat.